hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 from colossalai.utils import get_current_device
 ```
 ## Define Plugin
-Create a HybridParallelPlugin object and specify the desired parallelism strategies to be used.
+Create a `HybridParallelPlugin` object and specify the desired parallelism strategies to be used.
+In this example, both pipeline parallelism and ZeRO-1 are used simultaneously.
 ```python
 plugin = HybridParallelPlugin(
     tp_size=1,